Radio Controlled Helicopters

 Remember – these are just very approximate numbers and you can spend many times more than this if you get top notch everything.
 On the flip side you can find good deals on older stock, sale or clearance items, used gear, or package deals.

 This might seem like a lot of money for a hobby, but when you look at what other hobbies cost, RC Helicopters like most other endeavors can be as inexpensive or expensive as you wish.
-It all depends on how serious you are involved in the hobby and if you choose to purchase only high end, top quality gear over modest priced or used equipment.
+It all depends on how serious you are involved in the hobby and if you choose to purchase only brand new, high end, top quality gear over modest priced or used equipment.

 Regardless, this hobby (like most) does require some disposable income.
 Both up front for equipment, and then afterward for operating costs, maintenance, repairs, and annual club fees if you join an RC flying club or RC flying registration fees which some countries now require.